cybertomp-framework/cybertomp-framework.github.io/governance.md

   - "/assets/img/section-cover.png"
 ---

+## **Positioning Statement**

+CyberTOMP® is an open framework **primarily designed to serve public sector entities**, addressing their unique requirements for transparency, accountability, and compliance.
+While its principles and practices are optimized for governmental and public service organizations, the framework remains adaptable and can be applied in private sector contexts where similar governance challenges exist.

+***

 ## 1. **Purpose**

-The purpose of this document is to establish clear guidelines for how the CyberTOMP® Framework evolves over time within an open and collaborative community.
-Rather than dictating adoption, this governance model focuses on ensuring that changes to the framework are transparent, inclusive, and aligned with its core principles.
-It provides a structure for decision-making that encourages innovation while maintaining consistency and integrity.
+The purpose of this document is to define how the CyberTOMP® Framework evolves within an open and collaborative community.
+Rather than governing adoption, this governance model focuses on guiding the **continuous improvement of a framework tailored to public sector realities**, while remaining flexible for broader use.
+It ensures that changes are transparent, inclusive, and aligned with the framework’s core principles.

 ## 2. **Governance Principles**